Icinga/icingaweb2/doc/preferences.md

     $preferences->remove('test.pref3');
     $preferemces->commit(); // Stores 3 changes in one operation

+More information can be found in the api docs.

 ## Namespaces and behaviour

-If you are using this API please obey following rules:
+If you are using this API please obey the following rules:

 * Use dotted notation for preferences
 * Namespaces starting with one context identifier